 - Combinatorial Optimisation using Constraint Programming (10 credits, course 1DL441), taught in periods 1 and 2 (September to January) every autumn, given since 2003; also open to postgraduate students.

-The two courses can be taken in any sequence.
+The first two courses can be taken in any sequence.
 If you want to take only one of them, then note that 1DL449 is an overview course on combinatorial optimisation, where you will learn to use problem solvers of five technologies, whereas 1DL441 is an algorithms course, where you will learn the details behind solvers of one technology; in both courses, the input to the solvers will be a model describing the what (but not the how) of a combinatorial optimisation problem, and optionally some high-level hints on how to solve it.

 We have postdoc / PhD funding available from time to time, though unfortunately not right now.
 Please only contact us for a postdoc / PhD if you have already secured your own funding (from your government, say) or are very likely to do so (and would need a letter of intent from us).
 Such applications must include a CV, education transcripts (unofficial scans are initially acceptable), and a statement of purpose, explaining how your interests and qualifications relate to our work.
 Do not include any actual reference letters, but rather contact information to at least three referees: we will contact them if need be.
 Electronic attachments must be in PDF or JPG format.
 Applications that do not comply with these instructions will not be answered.
 All research here is supervised in English, and all correspondence and publications must be written in English, using LaTeX for publications.